christianniebling/peak_detector/README.md

 # peak_detector
-measuring various metrics from ECG
+Measuring various metrics from ECG signals.

+Code is maintained by Anthony Pinzone and Christian Niebling.

 ## How to run